303 Dummy Bren Light Machine Gun (Inoperable)

 This secondhand firearm is located in Gun City Christchurch, 484 Cranford Street, Papanui – for more information on this gun, please call the team on 03 379 8888.

-DISCLAIMER - PLEASE NOTE: this is also displayed in store and if your order is placed over the weekend, it may sell in store before we can process the order.
+DISCLAIMER - PLEASE NOTE: This is also displayed in-store and if your order is placed over the weekend, it may sell in store before we can process the order.
 Please call the store the gun is located at to secure it if wanting to purchase on Saturdays, Sundays and public holidays.

 Buyer must have a current endorsed NZ firearms licence and complete a permit to procure.

 Acclaimed as one of the best light machine guns of World War II, the Bren appeared in four models that varied principally in barrel length and total weight.
-The Mark 4 model had an overall length of 42.9 inches (109 cm), with a 22.25-inch (56.5-cm) barrel.
+The Mark 4 model had an overall length of 42.9 inches (109 cm), with a 22.25-inch (56.5 cm) barrel.
 It had a cyclic rate of fire of 520 rounds per minute, weighed 19 pounds (9 kg), and had an effective range of about 2,000 feet (600 metres).
 Easy to load, clean, and operate, it had variable-length bipods and a curved magazine.
 Its barrel could be changed quickly when it overheated in sustained-fire situations.

 Gun City is NZ's largest firearms dealers.
 We have been selling, importing, exporting, manufacturing, customising and repairing firearms and accessories since 1978.
 We have the largest range of guns, ammo and accessories available now, online in New Zealand.